cdlib/eschol-ui/README.md

 ### Nesting Selectors

 CSS rulesets in this UI library usually contain nested parts - [a feature of Sass](http://sass-lang.com/guide#topic-3).
-The following code examples below use nested Sass.
+The following CSS topics use code examples with nested Sass.

-### Naming Styles
+### Naming Conventions

 Selectors in this UI library are named using the [BEM method](https://css-tricks.com/bem-101).
 With BEM, CSS selectors are written as classes and named as blocks, elements, and modifiers.
 In the UI library, components and objects always feature a BEM block, while BEM elements and modifiers may be optional.